 If you buy goods or services on your credit or debit card, you have extra protection if things go wrong compared with paying by cash or cheque.

-Credit cards have the greatest protection, as you can make a claim against your card provider under section 75 of the Consumer Credit Act in to get your money back.
+Credit cards have the greatest protection, as you can claim against your card provider under Section 75 of the Consumer Credit Act in to get your money back.

 This means it shares equal responsibility with the retailer or trader for the goods or service supplied, allowing you to also put your claim to the credit card company.